-- 1.1 This policy applies to all students, including those in the Early Years. - 1.2 This policy forms part of the curriculum. - 1.3 We see the curriculum as, 'The total learning experience for our students, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our students experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'. - 1.4 A well-structured and coherent curriculum is a fundamental element of the tripartite education that underpins all successful schools and includes Teaching, Learning and Assessment (see model below) and is underpinned by Wellbeing of our to:
+- 1.1 This policy forms part of the curriculum. - 1.2 We see the curriculum as, 'The total learning experience for our students, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our students experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'.

+well-structured and coherent curriculum is a fundamental element of the tripartite education that underpins all successful schools and includes Teaching, Learning and Assessment (see model below) and is underpinned by Wellbeing.

-The aims RSE at school are
+The aims of RSE at our school are to:

-- 1.5 Provide a framework in which sensitive discussions can take place. - 1.6 Prepare students for puberty, and give them an understanding of sexual development and the importance of health and hygiene. - 1.7 Help students develop feelings of self-respect, confidence and empathy. - 1.8 Create a positive culture around sexuality and relationships. - 1.9 Teach students the correct vocabulary to describe themselves and their bodies. - 1.10 Help students understand that healthy relationships are an important part of wellbeing.
+- 1.4 Provide a framework in which sensitive discussions can take place. - 1.5 Prepare students for puberty, give them an understanding of sexual development and the importance of health and hygiene. - 1.6 Help students develop feelings of self-respect, confidence and empathy. - 1.7 Create a positive culture around sexuality and relationships. - 1.8 Teach students the correct vocabulary to describe themselves and their bodies. - 1.9 Help students understand that healthy relationships are an important part of wellbeing.